 In the realm of highly competitive sports, athletes are constantly looking for that product or exercise which will give them nough of an edge to beat their opponents.
 Even people who are not training to be top of the field athletes often seek something that will either improve their personal best or provide an additional challenge.

 Best training masks can satisfy both groups and both goals.
 Originally derived from a defunct theory of emulating high altitude training, training masks nevertheless can provide a solid workout for the muscles responsible for respiration.
-Still, with the rise of popularity, the market is now flush with training masks (READ MORE: Step-by-step Guide for Choosing Best Waist Trainer and Best Portable Basketball Hoop).
+Still, with the rise of popularity, the market is now flush with training masks (READ MORE: Step-by-step Guide for Choosing Best Waist Trainer to Lose Weight).

 That is why we have to put together a list of the 5 best training masks, highlighting what makes one better for a certain task than another.
 Then we provide a helpful buyer’s guide, so you can find the right training mask that is best suited for you.